martiniantaylor/ICES_sea_bass/README.md

 ***

-##script 11_admixture_distance_plot_V3.R
+##  11_admixture_distance_plot_V3.R

+## Overview
-This project generates plots of admixture proportions against geographic distance from the Mediterranean for sea bass.
+This script generates plots of admixture proportions against geographic distance from the Mediterranean for sea bass.
 The script reads in precomputed pairwise sea distances and genetic data, processes the data, and outputs the figures to PDF files.

 ## Required Files